Conditioned place preference: Outcomes

 In the standard conditioned place preference procedure, when the unconditioned stimulus is rewarding, rodents will be more likely to approach the compartment that contains cues associated with it.
 Alternatively, when the unconditioned stimulus is aversive, rodents will be more likely to escape and avoid the compartment that contains cues associated with it.
-Timing of presentation of the unconditioned stimulus can determine whether place preference or aversion will be conditioned.
+The timing of presentation of the unconditioned stimulus can determine whether place preference or aversion will be conditioned.
 For example, in trials testing drugs of abuse, if the animal experiences the initial pleasurable effects of the drug while in the conditioning context, the result will likely be conditioned place preference.
 However, if the animal is given the drug and then the experimenter implements a sufficient delay so that the animal is experiencing the negative aftereffects of the drug, conditioned place aversion is more likely to occur.
 The timing of these events can be manipulated by the experimenter in order to condition place preference or avoidance.

 Advantages and disadvantages

 Advantages

 There are numerous advantages of the conditioned place preference and aversion protocol.
 It is methodologically simple and only requires two to three weeks to perform all steps of the procedure.
-In some cases conditioning can occur with two stimulus-context pairings.
+In some cases, conditioning can occur with two stimulus-context pairings.
 It allows both rewarding and aversive effects to be tested and it provides unique information about the motivational effects of unconditioned stimuli.
 Although the protocol is most often used with mice and rats, it can be adapted for use in other species such as birds and other rodents.

 In drug testing the conditioned reward or aversive effects can be tested in a drug-free state where the animals will not be impaired due to drug use.
 The testing is also sensitive to the effects of low drug doses.
 Conditioned place preference is well suited to measure the temporal profile of drugs (the pattern of rewarding and aversive effects) as well as the aversive effects of withdrawal.
-This can be done by varying the time of drug administration in relation to presentation of the to-be-conditioned context.
+This can be done by varying the time of drug administration in relation to the presentation of the to-be-conditioned context.
 The procedure also can be utilized to measure the neural circuits involved in drug reward.